-NOTE: Energy assessments apply only to existing boilers larger than 10 MMBtu/hr, excluding Limited-Use boilers.
-Boilers that become subject to 40 CFR 63 Subpart JJJJJJ after the compliance date due to a switch in fuel or physical change, must demonstrate compliance with the Energy Assessment requirement within 180 days of the switch (switches from firing gaseous fuel to solid fossil fuel, biomass, or liquid after 4 June 2010).
-If the boiler was not designed to accommodate the alternative fuel, the boiler is considered to be new under Subpart JJJJJJ and an Energy Assessment is not required.
-If the facility has a boiler subject to an energy assessment, but has missed the deadline, immediately contact the AFCEC/CZTQ Air Quality Subject Matter Expert for a consult on developing a compliance strategy

-An Energy Assessment completed on or after 1 January 2008 that meets or is amended to meet the Energy Assessment requirements in Table 2 of 40 CFR 63 Subpart JJJJJJ satisfies the Energy Assessment requirement.
-A facility that operates under an energy management program established through energy management systems compatible with International Organization for Standardization (ISO) 50001, that includes the affected units, also satisfies the Energy Assessment requirement [§63.11201(b)].
+- Boilers that become subject to 40 CFR 63 Subpart JJJJJJ after the compliance date due to a switch in fuel or physical change, must demonstrate compliance with the Energy Assessment requirement within 180 days of the switch (switches from firing gaseous fuel to solid fossil fuel, biomass, or liquid after 4 June 2010). - If the boiler was not designed to accommodate the alternative fuel, the boiler is considered to be new under Subpart JJJJJJ and an Energy Assessment is not required. - Energy assessments uncover and suggest opportunities to reduce energy usage and increase efficiency of their systems.
+The EPA does NOT require owners and operators of boilers to implement recommendations made by the assessment. - An Energy Assessment completed on or after 1 January 2008 that meets or is amended to meet the Energy Assessment requirements in Table 2 of 40 CFR 63 Subpart JJJJJJ satisfies the Energy Assessment requirement.
+A facility that operated under an energy management program developed according to the Energy Star guidelines for energy management or compatible with ISO 50001 for at least one year between 1 January 2008, and the compliance date that included the affected units also satisfies the energy assessment requirement [§63.11201(b)].
 Energy assessor approval and qualification requirements are waived by the EPA in instances where past or amended Energy Assessments are used to meet the Energy Assessment requirements.
 The Base Civil Engineer will determine if the prior assessment or energy management program meets the Energy Assessment substitution criteria before the Notification of Compliance is submitted to the EPA.